 - don’t over fold the flour otherwise the melt in the mouth texture will be affected.

 - keep all apparatus cold.
-(I put ice blocks underneath both my baking tray and the mixing bowl the whole time, I even keep half the dough in the fridge when piping the other half.)
+(I put ice blocks underneath both my baking tray and the mixing bowl)

-- before baking, chill for 10 min will help the cookies retain their shape, although slight melting is expected.
+- before baking, chill or freeze for 5-10 min will help the cookies retain their shape, although slight melting is expected.